FOSSEE/sdes-stscripts/ult/ult_2/script.rst

    ..
 At the end of this tutorial, you will be able to:

    ..
-1. Copy files from one location to another.
+1. Remove files and directories.
    ..
-2. Remove files and directories.
+2. Copy files from one location to another.
    ..
-3. Change permissions and ownership of files.
+3. Move files and directories.
    ..
-4. Navigate through directories and files.
+4. Know the Linux File Hierarchy

 ..
 Prerequisites
 .. -------------

 ..
-1. Using Linux tools - Part 1
+1. Getting started with Linux

 Script
 ------